umbaomart/template_static_pug/readme.md

 ```
 	1. Prepos 7
 	1. Experience in SCSS, MIXINS, PUGJS
-	3. NPM Knowledge for Bitbucket Pipeline
+	3. NPM Knowledge for Bitbucket Pipelines
 ```

 # Project tree Structure
-	* Empty folders should not be in release phase should be deleted
+	* Empty/blank files or folders should be in public/distribution.
-	* Files that are not used should be deleted
+	* Files that are not used in public/dist should be removed/disabled or commented out.
-	* PUGJS, SCSS folder and/or files does not need to be included on release phase
+	* PUGJS, SCSS folder and Production/Source Files should not be placed in public/distribution.
 ```

 	-> projectname (Git Project Name)